winappsdave/winapps_challenge/README.md

 **Your response should tell us which attributes you used in the model and the r2 value of your model.**

 * Store - the store number
-* Date - the week
+* Date - the week ending date
 * IsHoliday - whether the week is a special holiday week
 * Weekly_Sales -  sales for the store
 * Size - the size of the store